-Whether you live in Pittsburgh, Philly or any other Pennsylvania community, your home is subject to local property taxes – year in and year out.
-Of course, you want to make sure that you’re not overpaying.
+Whether you live in Pittsburgh, Philadelphia, or any other Pennsylvania community, your home is subject to local property taxes.
+Of course, like any homeowner, you want to ensure that you are not overpaying.

-How can you reduce your property tax burden?
+How can you reduce a property tax burden that seems unfairly high?
 There are two main ways.
 The first method is available to all Pennsylvania homeowners.
 The second depends on whether you meet certain qualifications.
 If you do, you can seek tax relief using both methods.

-You may know that the Pennsylvania authorities compute your property tax by multiplying your home's taxable value by the tax rate.
+You might know that the Pennsylvania authorities compute your property tax by multiplying your home's taxable value by the tax rate.

-Example: Peter and Joan own a home in Pennsylvania.
-The assessor has placed a taxable value of $200,000 on the home.
-If the tax rate is 1%, Peter and Joan will owe $2,000 in property tax.
+Here's an example of how Pennsylvania's assessment and tax system works: Rocky and Adrianna own a home in Pennsylvania, on which the assessor has placed a taxable value of $200,000.
+If the tax rate is 1%, Rocky and Adrianna will owe $2,000 in property tax.
 So, they appeal the $200,000 taxable value.
 The appeals board reduces that value to $150,000.
-Now, Peter and Joan owe only $1,500 in property tax on their Pennsylvania home.
+Now, Rocky and Adrianna owe only $1,500 in property tax on their Pennsylvania home.

-If you believe that the tax assessor has misjudged the value of your home – or if the taxable value is higher than that of similar homes – you might want to pursue an appeal.
-For more information, read Should You Challege Your Property Tax Assessment in Pennsylvania? and Procedures for Challenging Your Property Tax Assessment in Pennsylvania.
+If you believe that the tax assessor has misjudged the value of your home, or if the taxable value is higher than that of similar homes in your neighborhood (of similar size, condition, and so on), you might wish to pursue an appeal.
+For more information, read Should You Challenge Your Property Tax Assessment in Pennsylvania?

-Although Pennsylvania laws set statewide property tax rules, your local government handles the administration and levying of the tax.
-So contact your local tax assessor for complete details on property tax exemptions.
+Although Pennsylvania laws set statewide property tax rules, your local government handles the administration and levying of property tax.
+You'll want to contact your local tax assessor for complete details on property tax exemptions.
 Be sure to ask about any forms you need to complete and the deadline for filing those forms.
-To get contact information for your tax assessor, call your county government office, or check online.
+To get contact information for your tax assessor, call your county government office, or check the Pennsylvania assessor's website.

-In addition to the property tax, which is based on the assessed value of your home, your tax bill may include special assessments.
-Typically these assessments are made to pay for improvements – such as street paving or repaving – in your neighborhood.
+In addition to property tax, which is based on the assessed value of your home, your tax bill may include special assessments.
+Typically these are made to pay for improvements, such as street paving or repaving, in your neighborhood.

 Depending on the complexity of your situation, you may want to seek legal help to reduce your Pennsylvania property tax.
 To find an experienced real estate lawyer in Pennsylvania, check out Nolo's Lawyer Directory.